SirHaagen/cookies/README.md

-# cookies
+# JS Exercise using cookies

-JS Exercise using cookies
+I am an active student learning CSS, JS, React, Sass, and many other stuffs.
+Looking for a challenging job opportunity